UwUSnek/Lumen-Aurora/To-do list.md

     - generate specializations and separate them into different unique routines/structs/enum/whatever (this might need to be in a separate phase)
     - flatten all paths and specializations into unique names (merge namespaces)
     - collect all unique instances of each category of element into the same group

+- rename "routine parameters" to "simple parameters". routine parameters should encompass all types of parameters. use a __base_ST_Parameter for that
+- add error paths to syntax patterns. these take the pattern and an error code, which is then used to specify the proper "not allowed here" error if matching